Doctor of Education

 You will need to provide

-- an extract from your dissertation or an equally substantial piece of academic writing
+- a dissertation extract or an equally substantial piece of academic writing

 - a statement in support of your application (1,000 words max) which should indicate:

-- possible areas of research for your thesis.
-This should indicate the broad area of enquiry (e.g. assessment practices in early years).
-We would not expect you to specify a defined research question at this stage.
+- a possible research area for your thesis.
+This should indicate the area of enquiry (e.g. early years assessment practices).
+We don’t expect you to specify a defined question

-- any particular research methods or approaches that you would be interested in employing (or of which you have prior experience)
+- research methods or approaches that you would be interested in employing (or of which you have prior experience)

-- any wider theoretical or conceptual perspectives on educational research that you would be interested to explore
+- theoretical or conceptual perspectives on educational research that you would like to explore

-- why you want to join the EdD programme
+- why you want to join the programme

 - how you feel that it will enhance your professional development.